AInybii/Improve_Apotti/README.md

 ## Background

-Which problems does your idea solve?
-How common or frequent is this problem?
-What is your personal motivation?
-Why is this topic important or interesting?

-This is how you make a list, if you need one:
 * It's way too complex to make orders in Apotti.
 It's much quicker just to write down your orders as a free text and let the AI generate structured commands from the free text.
 * It is diffucult to get your daily needed information out of Apotti, because everything is scattered in separate small boxes without uniform design.
 * All possible commands and screens should be available all the time and not only when the patient is in certain mode.
-* Medicine lists should be controlled within the program without prescripiton data

 ## How is it used?